DigitalSlideArchive/HistomicsTK/docs/installation.rst

 - ``git clone https://github.com/DigitalSlideArchive/HistomicsTK.git``
 - ``cd HistomicsTK && vagrant up``

 The Girder instance can then be accessed at http://localhost:8009.
+Any image placed in the sample_images subdirectory of the directory where HistomicsTK is cloned directory will be seen in the TCGA collection of Girder.

 The front-end UI that allows you to apply analysis modules in HistomicsTK's docker plugins on data stored in Girder can be accessed at